secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia.md

 GitLab retains the right to replace the provider or policy at any time and is not required to offer this benefit to those that may be ineligible.
 Any benefits provided under the plan do not impact the Team Member's or GitLab's rights to end the employment relationship.

-For additional details please refer to the [FAQ](https://drive.google.com/file/d/1Sd2DpIAf7kgl_A5au0VIUYdRuOZ1ZdJx/view?usp=sharing) and [Benefit Summary](https://drive.google.com/file/d/17WUPQMvvWka77Khe6_adSOiSbibNY3GC/view?usp=sharing)
+For additional details please refer to the [FAQ](https://drive.google.com/file/d/1Sd2DpIAf7kgl_A5au0VIUYdRuOZ1ZdJx/view?usp=sharing) [Benefit Summary](https://drive.google.com/file/d/17WUPQMvvWka77Khe6_adSOiSbibNY3GC/view?usp=sharing), and the full [Policy](https://drive.google.com/file/d/1oGOlDjxFKKV96f8URZ31vNlzCYv8kgru/view?usp=sharing)

+For a full overview of the plan please view our [2024 New Zealand Webinar](https://drive.google.com/file/d/1CCqSMJTBV8NUtvk5YilKPgZ8kPw2bVcb/view?usp=sharing)

 For questions regarding the plan or enrollment please contact WTW:
 email: benefits.nz@willistowerswatson.com